 - AC Noises AMA This Italian reverb gives you the option of adding analog feedback oscillation and bit crushing after the reverb.
 With the Mix knob clockwise you get 100% wet.
 Video

-- Caroline Guitar Meteore+ Modeled after the natural acoustics of a Paris Metro station, this reverb has a Havoc footswitch and analog overdrive on reverb.
+- Caroline Guitar Meteore Modeled after the natural acoustics of a vintage Paris Metro station, this reverb has a Havoc footswitch and analog overdrive on reverb.
 It also has Decay and Regen knobs.

 - Electronic Audio Experiments Beholder Aberrant Reverberator puts reverb before a high-gain fuzz.
 The Drone footswitch increases loop feedback. video